 Climate Climax

-the plot to save Earth has more than one protagonist
+The brutal absurdity of unnecessary global warming: the plot to save Earth has more than one protagonist, but they can't be bothered to act.

-Today is Earth Day, and it doesn’t really matter when you are reading this, because every day is Earth Day, whether we honor it or not.
+Today is Earth Day.
+Doesn’t really matter when you're reading this because every day is Earth Day, whether we honor it or not.

-Greta and the whole Fridays for Future gang had a real moment before the pandemic because their activism was young, and with youth comes promise.
-The hopeful determination those kids and teenagers spread infected millennials and boomers alike—an intergenerational fever that surged through the streets.
+Greta and the whole Fridays for Future gang had a real moment before the pandemic because their activism was young, and with youth comes promise and the kind of relentless idealism that hasn't started suffering from adulthood yet.
+The hopeful determination those Gen Z kids spread infected millennials and boomers alike—an intergenerational fever that surged through the streets.

-But then there was something in the air that year, a microscopic changemaker without agenda, and the metaphorical fever turned literal, those bursting streets turned empty, and the movement turned into stillstand without coming to the screeching halt its loud message would have deserved; instead, it ended up in a silent dead-end bin where nobody cared to recycle it.
+But then there was something in the air that year, a microscopic changemaker without agenda, and the metaphorical fever turned literal, those bustling streets turned empty, and the movement turned into stillstand.
+Its loud message ended up in a silent trash can down a dead-end street where we could finally forget it, very conveniently, and move on with our lives without making the necessary sacrifices or feeling bad about it.
+Crisis averted.
+Just not the actual crisis.

 When we woke up from that societal coma, the world’s geopolitical landscape had shifted tectonically.
-A change that could not go unprotested, and so Greta and those young and old and older demonstrators switched their cardboard slogans and chants, and put their activism towards a different common good.
+A change that could not go unprotested, so those demonstrators recycled their cardboard slogans and chants, and directed their activism towards a different common good and goal: peace.

 Rightfully so.
 How could we not assign a higher priority to people dying today than to people potentially dying tomorrow, emphasis on “potentially,” which is a big asterisk attached to the word “dying.”

 But those wars came at the worst time.
-When unity was needed most, division is what we chose, and there was nothing poetic about it.
-The seasons changed before we could reap the unity we had sowed to cultivate our sustainable survival on this planet, and the only thing left from that failed harvest were deeper furrows between us, and our previous tendency to commit climate arson and civilizational suicide.
+When unity was needed most, division was what we chose.
+The seasons changed before we could reap the unity we had sowed to cultivate our sustainable survival on this planet.
+A failed harvest that left even deeper furrows between us.
+Now we're back at it, committing climate arson and civilizational suicide.

-Of course, these wars, their deadliness, their migratory flux will be mere footnotes in history books once the big, global climate plot unfolds.
+Of course, these wars and their deadliness and migratory flux will be mere footnotes in history books once the big, global climate plot unfolds.
 Then everything will change for everyone.
 Our inability and unwillingness to understand the dimensions and gravity of that change, won’t stop the fact from coming into effect.
-Earth has gone through some unfathomable climate seasons in the past—with the last ice age seeming like a cute little winter compared to the Carnian pluvial episode with its 1-2 million years of rain, which followed an earlier episode of global warming—and it is at least partially up to us, the terraforming semi-Gods we have become as we sculpt the earth and smoke the atmosphere, to shape those future seasons.
+Earth has gone through some unfathomable climate seasons in the past, with the last ice age seeming like a cute little winter compared to the Carnian pluvial episode with its millions of years of rain, which followed an earlier episode of global warming.
+And it is at least partially up to us—the terraforming semi-Gods, sculpting the earth and smoking the atmosphere—to shape those future seasons.

-Unfortunately or fortunately, it takes more than one actor to outfit the plot to save Earth—more than one protagonist, really.
+Unfortunately or fortunately, the plot to save Earth requires more than one protagonist.
 Here’s the cast in no specific order:

 Civil Society